mkiol/dsnote/README.md

 - Text to Speech with [espeak-ng](https://github.com/espeak-ng/espeak-ng), [MBROLA](https://github.com/numediart/MBROLA),
 [Piper](https://github.com/rhasspy/piper), [RHVoice](https://github.com/RHVoice/RHVoice), [Coqui TTS](https://github.com/coqui-ai/TTS) engines.

-All voice processing is entirely done locally on the device.
+All voice processing is entirely done locally on your phone or computer.
 Internet connection is only required for model download during app initial configuration. **Speech Note** respects your privacy and does not send any data to the Internet.